Receptivity: A Seated Strength

 For me, it showed up in small, everyday ways.
 The countertops had to be wiped just so, the dishwasher loaded exactly right, and the laundry folded in precise, familiar patterns.
 The room needed to feel ordered, my routines intact, and certain parenting rhythms followed to my approval.
 Even gifts had to be a certain kind of thoughtful.
 Somewhere in me, these details had become tied to safety and love… a quiet code I could not break.

 But that code was rigid, and it made it almost impossible to simply receive.
 I was always correcting, always protecting.
 And I always felt dissatisfied.
+The truth is, this narrowed perception or perceived security kept me stuck in fear rather than leading me to safety.

 And something else happens in that space.
 Giving is vulnerable too.